No items found.

 4. Prepare your first podcast episodes

-Now it’s time to start preparing for your first few episodes.
+Now it’s time to start preparing your first episodes.
 This includes scheduling and organizing your interviews, plus outlining your podcast episodes.

 Schedule and prepare your podcast interviews

-• Keep a list of guests to see who you’ve reached out to already.
+• I keep a list of guests so I never forget who I’ve reached out to already.

-• Find guests on social media or a matching platform like PodMatch.
+• I find guests on social media, but you can also use a matching platform like PodMatch.

-• Send your guests an interview length estimate so they’re prepared.
+• I send my guests an interview length estimate so they’re prepared.

-• Set shorter 30-45 minute interviews so guests are more inclined to join.
-Less time also helps keep you focused on the topic.
+• I prefer to set shorter 30-45 minute interviews so my guests are more inclined to join.
+In general, I’ve found that less time also helps keep us focused on the topic.

-• Take a unique angle, as guests likely get asked questions repeatedly.
+• Take a unique angle, as guests likely get asked the same questions all the time.

-• Keep questions authentic and tailored to your specific audience.
+• Keep questions authentic and tailored to your audience.

 Outline and set up your first podcast episodes

-Besides interview questions, create a podcast outline to avoid tangents and give you direction.
-Decide what to cover for your first few episodes, then go into the details.
-If this seems intimidating, try our podcast script template.
+Decide what you’ll cover in your first few episodes, then go into the details.
+If this seems intimidating, check some podcast script templates.

 How many episodes should you prepare to start a podcast?